 Where is the program offered?

-The Bellflower Unified School District (‘District’) offers a Spanish DI program at both the Intensive Learning Center (ILC) and Washington Elementary School.
-ILC operates a DI program in grades preschool through sixth grade, while Washington Elementary currently provides a DI program in grades preschool through second grade in the 2019-20 school year.
-Washington Elementary will continue to develop the DI program through sixth grade by adding a grade level each year through the 2023-24 school year.
+The Bellflower Unified School District (District) offers a Spanish DI program at both the Intensive Learning Center (ILC), Washington Elementary School, and Mayfair Middle School.
+ILC operates a DI program in preschool through sixth grade, while Washington Elementary currently provides a DI program in grades preschool through first and fourth through sixth.
+Mayfair Middle School offers a DI program in seventh and eighth grades.
+Students have the opportunity to continue their Spanish education in high school with Spanish language courses.

 How do I enroll my child into the Dual Immersion program at either ILC or Washington?